Apptica/IO-Gen-CP-ProblemSetters/README.md

-This repository contains some of the important bash scipts that i use
+This repository contains some of the important bash scipts that I use.